 The severity of each offense shall be taken into account for purposes of levying sanctions against an organization found to have violated the University Hazing Policy.
-The university shall always have the right to sever its relationship with a national organization and its on-campus chapter in its sole discretion when considering the best interests of its students, staff and the university's mission.
+The University shall always have the right to sever its relationship with a national organization and its on-campus chapter in its sole discretion when considering the best interests of its students, staff and the University's mission.
 Final sanctions levied against an organization shall be managed by the Office of Greek Life and shall be dictated by its Disciplinary Status policy.
 Sanctions for organization's offenses include but are not limited to the following:

-- 1. Charter/Chapter Revocation: Permanent removal of recognition of the organization by the university and its affiliation with the university. - a.
-Charter/Chapter Restriction/Suspension: A removal of recognition of the organization by the university, which shall be no less than one year and no more than two years.
-Under this sanction the chapter will not be recognized as a Registered Student Organization, cannot take part in the Intake Process, or hold any organization-sponsored events on campus. - b.
-Disciplinary Probation: A specified period during which the organization will not be recognized as a Registered Student Organization and must undergo extensive Anti-Hazing training and perform extensive community service. - c.
-Social Probation: A specified period during which the organization may register through the Office of Student Development, but may not take part in social activities or social fundraising events. - d.
-Reprimand An official notice of censure.
+- 1. Charter/Chapter Revocation: Permanent removal of recognition of the organization by the University and its affiliation with the University. - a.
+Charter/Chapter Restriction/Suspension: A removal of recognition of the organization by the University, which shall be no less than one year and no more than two years.
+Under this sanction the chapter will not be recognized as a Registered Student Organization, cannot take part in the Intake Process, or hold any organizationsponsored events on campus. - b.
+Disciplinary Probation: A specified period during which the organization must register but may not be recognized as an Active Student Organization and must undergo extensive Anti-Hazing Training and/or complete other prescribed activities and trainings, as well as perform extensive community service. - c.
+Social Probation: A specified period during which the organization may register through the Office of Student d.
+Reprimand - An official notice of censure.